 Welcome to Villa Augustus

-Story & Photography: Andrew William Herygers
+Story & Photography: Andrew Herygers

 Publisher: Dutch, The Magazine

 The city of Dordrecht (Pop.
 118,450) is located just twenty-five kilometres southeast of Rotterdam in the province of Zuid Holland.
 The city’s name derives from the word “Thuredrecht” (circa 1200) meaning ’thoroughfare’, which refers to a nexus of waterways where boats were once dragged and pulled by ropes in order to redirect them from one river to another.
 On the outskirts of Dordrecht’s downtown area and overlooking a flat watery landscape at the intersection of four rivers (Wantij, Noord, Oude Maas, and Beneden Merwede), stands a historic water tower with four octagonal turrets capped with metal spires and a glass observation dome.
 In 2006, this castle-like water tower was brought back to life when it was transformed from an abandoned public works site into Villa Augustus: a hip new boutique hotel with a thriving café-restaurant.
 Today, the refurbished and majestic Villa Augustus stands proudly surrounded by idyllic landscaping, fruit orchards, and bountiful gardens.
-One can only wonder how this remarkable rebirth and transformation came to be.
+One can only wonder how this remarkable rebirth and transformation occurred.

 On January 31, 1881, Dordrecht’s director of public works, J.A. van der Kloes, and consulting engineer A.G. de Geus proposed a public waterworks project to address the city’s water supply issues.
 The strategic plan included water mains drawing fresh water from the nearby network of rivers and the Biesbosch nature reserve.
 The river water would be purified in a series of open filter tanks, tested at an on-site laboratory, and treated before public consumption.
 The final piece of the equation was to build a water tower and reservoir.
 An impressive thirty-three-meter-tall Neo-Dutch Renaissance tower was constructed and completed by 1882.
 Unfortunately, a series of unexpected setbacks and delays occurred in the planning and construction phases of the project.
 At the outset, the clarification ponds could not be dug as deep as they needed to be and were therefore too shallow.
 Also, the quality of the water was not as clean as expected and construction of the project went well over budget.
 In 1938, some drastic modifications were then made to the design of the water reservoir in order to increase water pressure.
 During that process the original spires were removed in order to raise the reservoir.
 An adjacent building was constructed to house water pumps in 1942.
 By 1975, the water tower was no longer in operation, though the building was still used for some time as a lab to examine water quality.